-In a five horses without mineralisation, other image findings of the longitudinal odontoid ligament were recorded.
-Three of these five horses had discrete, focal, osseous cyst-like lesions of the cranial portion of the dens at the site of the caudal attachments of the longitudinal odontoid ligament and four of these five horses also had subjective enlargement of one or both lobes of the ligament, poor definition of the borders of the ligament or focal areas of hypoattenuation.
-Examples of the most commonly encountered CT imaging appearance of the longitudinal odontoid ligament mineralisation and other CT findings are shown in Figure 1.
+In five horses without mineralisation, other abnormal image findings of the longitudinal odontoid ligament and its caudal attachment site on C2 were recorded.
+Three of these five horses had discrete, focal, osseous cyst-like lesions of the cranial portion of the dens at the site of the caudal attachments of the longitudinal odontoid ligament.
+Four of these same five horses also had subjective enlargement of one or both lobes of the ligament, poor definition of the borders of the ligament or focal areas of hypoattenuation.
+One of these five horses had focal areas of hypoattenuation, enlargement and poor definition of the borders of each lobe of the ligament without any bony changes (Fig 3).

 Out of the overall number of horses with mineralisation in the longitudinal odontoid ligament (n=25); a greater proportion of horses were female (15:25) compared with males (10:25), despite an overall lower number of female horses in the study compared with males (37:59)